emirceyani/emirceyani.github.io/index.md

 permalink: /
 profile:
   align: right
-  image: profile.jpg
+  image: profile.jpeg
 published: true
 ---

 <div class="intro-section">
   <p class="lead-text">
-    I am a PhD candidate in Electrical Engineering at <a href="https://mrsrl.sites.stanford.edu/" target="_blank">Stanford University</a>, working with Prof. John Pauly.
+    I am a fourth PhD student in Electrical Engineering at the Universoty of Southern California, working with <a href="https://www.avestimehr.com/" target="_blank">Prof. Salman Avestimehr</a>. .
-I am third-year PhD Student in Electrical Engineering at Stanford University, under the supervision of Prof. John Pauly.
-I also work closely with Prof. Kawin Setsompop, Prof. Shreyas Vasanawala, and Prof. Akshay Chaudhari.
-Before joining Stanford, I received my MSc and BSc degrees from Electrical Engineering at Bilkent University in Turkiye, where I worked with Prof. Tolga Cukur.
 My research focuses on synergistic combination of computer vision and medical imaging to advance healthcare technologies by developing novel deep learning models for accelerated multi-contrast MRI synthesis, reconstruction and super-resolution as well as for the foremost computer vision problems utilizing supervised and unsupervised learning techniques.
   </p>